 3. Rawhide Upholstery Mallet: This lightweight mallet is great for hammering tack strips into place.
 It offers the force needed but also has a soft striking face so it won’t damage your fabric.

 4. Tack & Staple Remover: This tool is great for beginners because it pulls double duty.
 Use the end of the tool to pry up and remove staples.
 Then use the side teeth to pry up and remove tack strips.
 This tool works best when used in conjunction with pliers.
 Together you can easily pull staples to remove the old fabric from a piece.

 5. Soft Tape Measure: Having a soft tape measure is helpful because it allows you to take accurate measurements around the contours of cushions, armrests and more.

-8. Fabric Scissors: A great pair of scissors is essential to any fabric project and upholstery is no different.
-We really like these Gingher Knife Edge Scissors.
+8. Fabric Scissors A great pair of scissors is essential to any fabric project and upholstery is no different.
 It can also be helpful to have a rotary cutter, cutting mat and acrylic ruler around as well, especially for making bias piping.

 In addition to those tools, you’ll need other materials that can be purchased on a project-by-project basis like fabric and trims.
 However there are a few materials that get used in most projects that we think would be worth keeping around your workshop.

 - To see what other products you need to start upholstering, visit Sailrite.com and search the blog (#300142XHT).